What is PRP?

 Since the components retrieved in the PRP are exclusively from the patient, there is almost no risk of an allergic reaction.
-Because of its generative properties, PRP was initially performed in the fields of reconstructive surgery and sport medicine; the technique is now introduced in aesthetics medicine with great success.
+Because of its generative properties, PRP was initially performed in the fields of reconstructive surgery and sports medicine; the technique is now introduced in aesthetic medicine with great success.

-What is PRP used for in aesthetics medicine?
+What is PRP used for in aesthetic medicine?